 2. Perform Feasibility Assessment including process discovery & even legal compliance check

-Perform a feasibility analysis for each process to see how much of it can be automated.
-This is a two-step procedure that involves examining the process and determining technical viability.
-This assessment should be carried out by the operation user, an SME (Subject Matter Specialist), and an RPA expert.
+Perform a feasibility analysis for each process to see how much can be automated.
+This two-step procedure involves examining the process and determining technical viability.
+The operation user, an SME (Subject Matter Specialist), and an RPA expert should conduct this assessment.

 Determine whether procedures are not organized, standardized, optimized, documented, or implemented as anticipated based on the feasibility assessment study.
 Attempt to reoptimize and reorganize the process at this point.